Muhammad-Abdelsattar/game-market-pipeline/docs/cicd_guide.md

 # 🚀 CI/CD & Security Guide

-This project implements a "Senior-Grade" DevSecOps workflow using **GitHub Actions**.
+This project implements a DevSecOps workflow using **GitHub Actions**.
 It is designed to be secure (Keyless), robust (Drift Detection), and modular (Decoupled pipelines).

 ## High-Level Workflow